 E. Shig Matsukawa (he/him)

 Shig has been a volunteer educator on bokashi composting (recyclefoodwaste.org) since 2009.
-Based in NYC Shig provides workshops to community gardens and schools throughout the city.
-He is involved with El Sol Brillante community garden (522 E 12th St elsolbrillante.org), garden coordinator of Down to Earth Garden (546 E 12th St downtoearthgarden.org), steering committee of Vamos A Sembrar community garden (198 Ave B vamosasembrar.org), the East Side Outside Community Garden (415 E 11th St eastsideoutsidegarden.org), and is an advisor to Earth Matter NY (earthmatter.org).
-He has been studying bokashi and EM (Effective Microorganisms)—used in bokashi and other gardening and environmental applications—since 1993.
+Based in NYC, Shig provides workshops to community gardens and schools throughout the city.
+He is involved with El Sol Brillante community garden (522 E 12th St elsolbrillante.org), Down to Earth Garden (546 E 12th St downtoearthgarden.org), steering committee member of Vamos A Sembrar community garden (198 Ave B vamosasembrar.org), member of the East Side Outside Community Garden (415 E 11th St eastsideoutsidegarden.org), advisor to Earth Matter NY (earthmatter.org), and is on the board of LUNGS (Loisaida United Neighborhood Gardens, lungsnyc.org).
+He has been studying and applying bokashi and EM (Effective Microorganisms)—used in bokashi and other gardening and environmental applications—since 1993.

 Mike Zamm (he/him)